 The future Hall-of-Fame winger chills opposing players to the bone when they see his body coming full speed at them to finish his check, something he always does.
 Something else he always does?
 Sets up his office on the left circle ready to blow a one-timer past the goaltender.

-Ovechkin has already won more awards and earned more statistical achievements than the vast majority of players who have ever played the game but that isn’t enough.
-Number eight isn’t only great because he scores goals, as his community involvement is a hallmark all hockey players should follow.
+Ovechkin has already won more awards and earned more statistical achievements than the vast majority of players who have ever played the game, but that isn’t enough.
+As the best goalscorer in NHL history, he has truly done it all in his storied career.

 I’ve seen him take plenty off when the team needs a win the most (See Game 6-7 of the 2004 Cup Final).
 Of course, its never his fault and all.